archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

 <!-- [yices](#references) and [z3](#references) -->

-Koushik Sen's example of concolic testing is depiceted in [Figure 2](#fig2).
-It shows how for a given target code the concrete and symbolic execution is performed.

 <!-- <figure align="center" id="fig2">
     <img src="../assets/img/Concolic+Testing+Approach.jpg" width=600 alt="Concolic testing">
     <figcaption>Figure 2.
 Concolic testing</figcaption>
 </figure> -->

 {% include figure.liquid id="fig2" loading="eager" path="assets/img/Concolic+Testing+Approach.jpg" class="img-fluid rounded z-depth-1" width=auto alt="Concolic testing" caption="Figure 2.
 Concolic testing" %}

+Koushik Sen's example of concolic testing is depicted in [Figure 2](#fig2).
+It shows how for a given target code the concrete and symbolic execution is performed.

 As it can be seen, in order to reach the ERROR statement, variables x, y and z were encountered and their symbolic representations were also recorded which were $$ x=x_0, y=y_0 $$ and $$ z=2*y $$.
 Additionally, the conditions encountered during the concrete execution were also collected.
 In order to reach the ERROR statement, both the path conditions must satisfy, hence a symbolic constraint is generated
 $$(2*y_0 == x_0) \land (x_0 > y_0 + 10)$$